-The Networking and Systems team in OIT maintains and administers the University's computing infrastructure including but not limited to the data center, the network, wired and wireless connections, connecting to the Internet, firewall and spam filtering, servers, telecommunications, and other infrastructure related technologies.
-Other services include VPN, email, online storage, and server management.
-Staff in Networking and Systems is trained and certified to support the voice, data, and video infrastructure for the University.
+The Networking and Systems team in OIT maintains and administers the University's computing infrastructure including but not limited to the data center, the network, wired and wireless connections, the Internet, firewall and spam filtering, servers, telecommunications, and other infrastructure related technologies.
+Other services include VPN, email, and online storage.
+Staff in Networking and Systems are trained and certified to support the voice, data, and video infrastructure for the University.